tommybazar/TBRaymarchProject/Readme.md

 `$ git submodule update`

 ## UE Version
-I will try to make the project compatible with the latest version (currently 5.1).
+I will try to make the project compatible with the latest version (currently 5.3).

+For a bleeding-edge version, checkout the `develop` branch.

 For older versions of the engine, go to the branch with the appropriate name.
 Older versions are not be updated with new functionality.